rytilahti/python-miio/README.md

 ## Controlling modern (MIoT) devices

 Most modern (MIoT) devices are automatically supported by the `genericmiot` integration.
-Internally, it uses ([`miot spec`](https://home.miot-spec.com/)) JSON files to find out about supported features, such as sensors, settings and actions.
+Internally, it uses (["miot spec"](https://home.miot-spec.com/)) files to find out about supported features, such as sensors, settings and actions.

-The device model specific file will be downloaded (and cached locally) when you use the `genericmiot` integration for the first time.
+This device model specific file will be downloaded (and cached locally) when you use the `genericmiot` integration for the first time.

 All features of supported devices are available using the common commands `status` (to show the device state), `set` (to change the settings), `actions` to list available actions and `call` to execute actions.

 ### Device status